Use the Google Contacts with a screen reader

 - Frequently contacted

-- Find duplicates: This tool lets you review and merge duplicate contacts in your account.
+- Duplicates: Review and merge duplicate contacts in your account

-- More: Expand this list to explore other options, like Settings, Import, Export, Send feedback, and Help.
+- More: Explore other options, like Import, Export, and Print

 The main contacts view includes a list of your contacts.